giantswarm/gitops-template/docs/add_app_template.md

 # Add a new App Template to the repository

 In order to avoid adding the same application from scratch across all your clusters, you can prepare App Templates that provide a pre-configured version of an App.
-This also allows you to manage and version app's config even if the app itself is not yet installed to any cluster.
+This also allows you to manage and version an app's config even if the app itself is not yet installed in any cluster.

 ## Example